goodahead/ventor-merp/ventor_base/doc/index.rst

 |

 * 14.0.1.8.0 (2023-xx-xx)
-    - Added the setting 'Pack all items' to the Package Management menu
+    - Added the setting 'Force pack' to the Package Management menu

 * 14.0.1.7.0 (2023-03-06)
     - Added RFID menu